FriendsOfCake/crud/docs/configuration.md

 <?php
 class AppController extends Controller {

-	public $components = array(
+  public $components = [
     // Enable CRUD actions
-		'Crud.Crud' => array(
+    'Crud.Crud' => [
-			 // All actions but delete() will be implemented 'actions' => array(
+       // All actions but delete() will be implemented 'actions' => [
         // The controller action 'index' will map to the IndexCrudAction 'index' => 'Crud.Index',
         // The controller action 'add' will map to the AddCrudAction 'add'   => 'Crud.Add',
         // The controller action 'edit' will map to the EditCrudAction 'edit'  => 'Crud.edit',
         // The controller action 'view' will map to the ViewCrudAction 'view'  => 'Crud.View'
-			)
+      ]
-		)
+    ]
-	);
+  ];

 }
 ?>